How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 At the end of your exam, you must reach a certain passing level determined by the NCSBN, as this will demonstrate that you are minimally competent to begin practicing as a nurse.

-How is the Computer Adaptive Technology exam different from a regular exam?
+How is the NCLEX-RN CAT exam different from a regular one?

 In a fixed-length test, each student is given exactly the same questions to complete in the same amount of time, creating a consistent experience across the board.
 However, each test-taker is different.
 In a fixed-length exam, students of high abilities must answer all easy questions, and low ability students will find themselves guessing at the difficult items.